seabro917/2019-2020-Edinburgh-DSP/README.md

 <sub>Table.
 1: Summary of compression ratio and PSNR performance of three methods on different sample images.</sub>
 </p>

-> **Note**: since Huffman coding is a lossless coding scheme, the PSNR for pixel encoder is infinity.
+> **Note**: since Huffman coding is a lossless coding scheme, the PSNR for pixel encoder is infinity since no other additional computations are taken.

 ### Some flowcharts
 <p align="center">